 Co-owner and Clinical Director of Dallas Whole Life Counseling.
 Counseling, therapy, coaching.

-CEO, Program Director and Lead Therapist.
+Program Director and Lead Therapist.
 Counseling, therapy, coaching.

 Medicare and Senior Issues.
 Health Psychology and family counseling.
 Career, retirement and social issues.